A Few Tidbits of Church History

 The Magazine Street Church School began in 1918.
-The school, later named Emma L. Minnis Junior Academy, began as a result of a few concerned parents who wanted their children train for "time" and "eternity."
-These parents wanted a curriculum that incorporated the basics of reading, writing, history and mathematics with Bible principles.
+The school, later named Emma L. Minnis Junior Academy, began as a result of a few concerned parents who wanted their children to be trained for "time" and "eternity."
+These parents wanted a curriculum that incorporated the basics of reading, writing, history, and mathematics with Bible principles.

 Much later, because of her significant positive influence, the church school was named Emma L. Minnis Junior Academy.
 Emma L. Minnis was a well-known Adventist musician and educator.
 She brought the concept of introducing music as an academic pursuit for students in the church school setting (before the school was eventually named after her).

 The church school has had various locations.
 Many, including Mrs. Mary Tacoma Maupin, have worked in a variety of way to help reach church goals of providing the church with a church school.
-The church school now currently resides directly across the street from the Magazine Street Seventh Day Adventist Church.
+Under the direction of Pastor Kennedy C. Luckett, the church school now currently resides directly across the street from the Magazine Street Seventh Day Adventist Church.

 The church has had several pastors throughout its history.
 A few of those who pastored the small flock that later became a church, include